onebase-fujitsu/agile-dev-guide/README.md

 This is the development repository for Fujitsu agile development guide.

+## How to read

+You can read this [here](https://onebase-fujitsu.github.io/agile-dev-guide/).

 ## How to develop

+We are currently not accepting contributions from outside Fujitsu.

 1. install Go
    download [go sdk](https://golang.org/dl/) and install.